HobnobMancer/pyrewton/README.md

 Version v0.1.1 2020/06/04

 This repository contains all scripts associated with the EastBio PhD project ‘Identifying Engineering Candidates for Advanced Biocatalysis in Biofuel Production'.
-More detailed documentation, including helping with troubleshooting is availabel at [ReadTheDocs](https://phd-project-scripts.readthedocs.io/en/latest/?).

 ## Contents